Skip to content

 SERP Analysis — What Does Google Expect?

-Before writing an article, analyze the first 10 results for your keyword:
+Before writing an article, analyze the first 10 results for your keyword — a routine, unglamorous step, which is exactly what makes it easy to skip:

 • What format dominates?
 Lists, step-by-step guides, comparisons, definitions?